nhsconnect/document-store-prototype/docs/diagrams/sequence/upload-docs.md

 The sequence diagram below illustrate the interactions that occur when a user uploads docs.

-The diagram assumes that AWS Amplify has served the React web app; the user is logged in; and has the required permissions to upload docs (where the sequences begin).
+The diagram assumes that AWS Amplify has served the React web app; the user is logged in; has the required permissions to upload docs; and has found the patient they want to upload docs for (where the sequence begins).

 ```mermaid
 sequenceDiagram